EnglundE/pasta-palace-ms2/README.md

 > 4. As a first time visitor i want to look at the gallery.

 - ### Returning Visitor Goals
-> 5. As a returning visitor i want book a table.
+> 5. As a returning visitor i want to book a table.
 > 6. As a returning visitor i want to make a purchase for take away.
-> 7. As a returning visitor i want to browse the menu.
-> 8. As a returning visitor i want to be able to contact the restaurant with questions and/or feedback.
+> 7. As a returning visitor i want to be able to contact the restaurant with questions and/or feedback.

 - ### Site Owner Goals
-> 9. As a site owner i want to expose the restaurant to the local community.
+> 8. As a site owner i want to expose the restaurant to the local community.
-> 10. As a site owner i want to expose our menu and buy options in an intuitive way.
+> 9. As a site owner i want to expose our menu and buy options in an intuitive way.
-> 11. As a site owner i want customers to be able to contact us with feedback or questions.
+> 10. As a site owner i want customers to be able to contact us with feedback or questions.
-> 12. As a site owner i want customers to book a table directly on the site instead of calling.
+> 11. As a site owner i want customers to book a table directly on the site instead of calling.

 - ### Business Goals